BlazBone/RINS/README.md

 ```

 # RUN EXERCISE 6

 IMPORTANT: IF rins_world DOESN'T START, CHECK THAT YOU'RE NOT EXPORTING 'ROS_IP' AND 'ROS_MASTER_URI'
+IMPORTANT: You have to tunr shadows off in gazebo.

 ```bash
 roslaunch exercise6 rins_world.launch
 ```